 Rosebud Man Indicted for Failure to Register as a Sex Offender

-Acting United States Attorney Dennis Holmes announced that a Rosebud, South Dakota, man has been indicted by a federal grand jury for Failure to Register as a Sex Offender.
+United States Attorney Dennis R. Holmes announced that a Rosebud, South Dakota, man has been indicted by a federal grand jury for Failure to Register as a Sex Offender.

-Anthony Edward Farmer, age 37, was indicted on October 14, 2020.
-He appeared before U.S. Magistrate Judge Mark A. Moreno on June 1, 2021, and pled not guilty to the Indictment.
+Jesse James Leader Charge, age 26, was indicted on September 14, 2021.
+He appeared before U.S. Magistrate Judge Mark A. Moreno on January 21, 2022, and pled not guilty to the Indictment.

-Farmer was convicted of Abusive Sexual Contact With a Child in June 2010.
-As a result of this conviction, he is required to register as a sex offender.
-It is alleged that between July 5, 2020, and October 14, 2020, Farmer, a person required to register under the Sex Offender Registration and Notification Act, and a sex offender by reason of conviction under Federal Law, failed to properly register as a sex offender and update his registration.
+The Indictment alleges that between May 6, 2021, and September 14, 2021, in the District of South Dakota, Leader Charge, a person required to register under the Sex Offender Registration and Notification Act, and a sex offender by reason of a conviction under federal law, knowingly failed to register and update his registration.

-The charge is merely an accusation and Farmer is presumed innocent until and unless proven guilty.
+The charge is merely an accusation and Leader Charge is presumed innocent until and unless proven guilty.